goldmansachs/tablasco/README.md

 ### VerifiableTable
 The [`VerifiableTable`](https://github.com/goldmansachs/tablasco/blob/master/src/main/java/com/gs/tablasco/VerifiableTable.java)
 interface is an abstract definition of a table that Tablasco understands.
 Tests need to adapt the data they are verifying to an instance of `VerifiableTable`.
-Typically these adapters are shared across tests or even across applications.
+These adapters are typically shared across tests or even across applications.

 ### Example Test
 `TableVerifier` compares instances of `VerifiableTable` with the baseline results file; if the tables match the test